robbiesymonds/WASML/README.md

 # WASML
-WASM-powered reinforcement learning library written in Rust.
+WebAssembly-powered reinforcement learning library written in Rust and TypeScript.

 ## 🚀 Getting Started
 WASML is available as an NPM package, simply install with the package manager of your choice.